jeremymcrae/ddd_4k/action_plan.md

   versus p-values for neurodevelopmental DDG2P genes with loss-of-function mechanism.
 Bin neurodevelopmental loss-of-function genes by clinical recognizability and compare number of observed mutations to expected.
-This relationship allows us to estimate the number of loss-of-function genes that we don't observe due to ascertainment biases.
+This relationship allows us to estimate the number of loss-of-function variants that we don't observe due to ascertainment biases.
 - count the genome-wide significant genes with a loss-of-function mechanism.
   These are genomewide genes with 1+ loss-of-function mutations.
 Given the current power to detect loss-of-function genes, estimate total number of